THURSDAY, February 4th, 2021 AT 7 PM – 8:30 PM

 This FREE event will be hosted on Zoom.
 Register Here!

-On January 6, an insurrectionist mob attacked the United States Capital.
-Carried on the long tide of America’s violent racist history, they carried the flag of the Confederacy and some even prepared for a public lynching.
+On January 6, an insurrectionist mob attacked the United States Capitol.
+Carried on the long tide of America’s violent racist history, they carried the flag of the Confederacy, and some even prepared for a public lynching.
 Even with the lessons of Charlottesville still fresh, some still sought to turn away from the spectacle and find comfort in a fog of forgetfulness by saying “this is not who we are.”

 We are seeing this moment play out once again and invite you to join the Oklahoma Center for the Humanities for a virtual discussion about the history of white rage in America, with a particular focus on the intersection of 1921 and 2021.
 This conversation will focus on Professor Anderson’s book, White Rage: The Unspoken Truth of Our Racial Divide and will feature two prominent scholars: Julian Hayter from The University of Richmond and Robert Jackson from the University of Tulsa.